ElemeFE/element-react/site/docs/en-US/notification.md

 ### Basic usage

-::: demo Element has registered the `$notify` method and it receives an object as its parameter.
+::: demo Element has registered the `Notification` method and it receives an object as its parameter.
 In the simplest case, you can set the `title` field and the` message` field for the title and body of the notification.
 By default, the notification automatically closes after 4500ms, but by setting `duration` you can control its duration.
 Specifically, if set to `0`, it will not close automatically.
 Note that `duration` receives a `Number` in milliseconds.

 ```js
 render() {